Alka Yagnik: Artistry

 Yagnik credits her mother as her first guru, who began singing at the age of four.
 Besides her mother, Alka learned singing from Kalyanji-Anandji and Laxmikant–Pyarelal.
 Although she has sung many genres of songs but according to Alka, her voice suits the romantic genre best.
-Alka has acknowledged veteran singer Lata Mangeshkar as her inspiration, She has sung romantic, sad, peppy, seductive and item number songs.
+Alka has acknowledged veteran singer Lata Mangeshkar as her inspiration.
+Lata on her part has also praised Yagnik and acknowledged that Alka has come a long way since she began in the 1980s.
+On comparisons between Yagnik and her voice, Lata ji once said, "People say Alka sings somewhat like me, but I think Alka listened to my music and just took from that whatever she liked, what suited her.
+The rest is her own talent, her won effort.
+She would not have been singing successfully for twenty-five years if she did not have originality.".
+Lata has always picked Alka as one of her favorite singers from the current generation.
+Yagnik has in her long career sung romantic, sad, peppy, seductive and item number songs.